Loki-Astari/geeky-nextjs/content/posts/MemoryResizing.md

 disqusId: "http://lokiastari.com/blog/2016/03/25/resizemaths/"
 ---

 So I never really considered why the resize of vector used a constant expansion of 1.5 or 2 (in some popular implementations).
-That was until I did my previous article Xseries ["Vector"]({{config.site}}/blog/2016/02/27/vector/) where I concentrated a lot on resource management and did a section on [resizing the vector]({{config.site}}/blog/2016/03/12/vector-resize/).
-Originally in the code I tried to be clever, a mistake.
-I used a resize value of 1.62 (an approximation of `Phi`), because I vaguely remembered reading an article that this was the optimum resize factor.
-When I put this out for code review it was pointed out to me that this value was too large, the optimum value must be less than or equal to `Phi` (1.6180339887) and that exceeding this limit actually made things a lot worse.
+That was until I did my previous article series ["Vector"]({{config.site}}/blog/2016/02/27/vector/) where I concentrated a lot on resource management and did a section on [resizing the vector]({{config.site}}/blog/2016/03/12/vector-resize/).
+Initially, I tried to be clever in the code, a mistake.
+I used a resize value of 1.62 (an approximation of `Phi`) because I vaguely remembered reading an article that this was the optimum resize factor.
+When I put this out for code review, it was pointed out that this value was too large, the optimum value must be less than or equal to `Phi` (1.6180339887), and that exceeding this limit made things much worse.

-So I had to know why....
+So, I had to know why....

-So the theory goes: You have a memory resource of size `B`.
-If you resize this resource by a constant factor `r` by re-allocating a new block then releasing the old block.
-Then if the value of `r` is smaller than or equal to `Phi` you will eventually be able to reuse memory that has previously been released; otherwise the new block of memory being allocated will always be larger than the previously released memory.
+The theory goes: You have a memory resource of size `B`.
+If you resize this resource by a constant factor `r` by re-allocating a new block and then releasing the old block, if the value of `r` is smaller than or equal to `Phi`, you will eventually be able to reuse memory that has previously been released; otherwise, the new block of memory being allocated will always be larger than the previously released memory.

-So I thought lets try that:
+So, I thought, let's try that:
 Test one `r > Phi`:

 ```